apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 ## *_conf scripts/tools
 are used to modify memory registers in the FPGA (LUTs, Color Matrix, etc)

+**svf2cfg.gawk & svf2ufm.gawk**
-**svf2*.gawk** is required to convert the Lattice .svf format into two  .cfg and .ufm files (those files are used to pogram a Lattice FPGA - careful as the total programming cycles are limited).
-A future goal is to have a basic programm in flash only and read the active bitstream into the Lattice SRAM.
+are required to convert the Lattice .svf format into: .cfg and .ufm files (those files are used to pogram a Lattice FPGA - careful as the total programming cycles are limited).
+A future goal is to have a basic programm in Lattice FPGA flash only and read the active bitstream into the Lattice SRAM.

 ## pac1720_info.sh